agao2/Nodethereum/README.md

 # How to run
 - Use `npm run test` in the inbox directory to run all mocha tests
-- Use 'node compile' in the inbox directory to compile the contract in the contracts directory
+- Use `node compile` in the inbox directory to compile the contract in the contracts directory